We love Rojak, but we don’t like the pungent taste of shrimp paste/hae ko, and here we are today.

 Rojak is a word from Malay, which means motley/medley/mixture/variety.

 In food context, Rojak is a dish with mixture of fruits, you tiao (dough fritter) and tau pok (bean curd) together with Rojak sauce and sprinkle with peanuts grits.

 Anyone in the market can proclaim its product/service is the ‘finest’, and hope that consumer will project the image of ‘finest’ for their product/service, but anything without solid ground to support its claim is just like a sky villa built without a solid foundation.

-We believe that paying attention to every details is the key of creating the Finest Rojak.
+We believe that paying attention to every details, and the ability to execute it are the keys of creating the Finest Rojak.

 The majority of the rest of the paragraph are to manifest how we walk the talk.

 Rojak sauce is considered as the most important litmus test on the tastiness of a Rojak.
 Or simply put, Rojak sauce dictates if the Rojak is worth mentioning for.

 And when mentioning about Rojak sauce, perhaps many people will still think about shrimp paste/hae ko.
 We are hesitant to discuss about this issue in the first place, but it is like an elephant in the room that we think it is appropriate to discuss about.

 It’s important to note that the article is not out for disparaging or smearing whatsoever.

 Many people syncretize the concept where a good Rojak sauce is equivalent to having a good shrimp paste, and mentioned it interchangeably.